‘The first step towards getting somewhere, is to decide that you are not going to stay where you are’ (Unknown)

 I offer short-term or long-term work providing remote, flexible, and inclusive therapy that combines different approaches and tools.

-I continue to be invested in my professional development as a psychotherapist & counsellor through regular training courses, workshops and conferences specifically ‘trauma informed’, and' bereavement through suicide' .
+I continue to be invested in my own professional development as a psychotherapist & counsellor through regular training courses, workshops and conferences specifically ‘trauma ’ and' bereavement' related .

-I live in West London and currently work 2 days per week as a counsellor in a SEN School alongside my Private Practice.
+I live in West London and currently work 2 days per week as a counsellor in a SEN High School/College working with 14 - 19 year olds and their families alongside my Private Practice & a Volunteering role with CRUSE Bereavement Care.

 Training, qualifications & experience